TrumanStateACM/acm/_pages/robocode.md

 ---

 layout: page
-title: Robocode 2018
+title: Robocode 2019
 permalink: /robocode/

 ---

-# Robocode is here, 10<sup>th</sup> of November.
-12pm in VH 1236

-### Pre-register [here][prereg] (This is not a commitment, we just want to get an idea of how many will be there)

-We are happy to announce a new event we are hosting called Robocode.
-Get ready to program your own personal robot and destroy your competition, in a friendly manner of course.

-Make sure to create your robot before arriving at the event as there will be no time given at the event to create it.
-Remember you dont need much experience at all to compete.
+# Start getting your robots ready for next years Robocode

+Remember you don't need much experience to make a robot.
+Start checking out links and tutorials and you will be ready to battle in no time.

 If you want to get a head start you can download the program [here][robocode]

 ### Rules
 - Teams of 1-4
 - Two tiers beginner and regular
-	- Prizes for each
 - Try not to copy and paste peoples robots.
 You should mostly understand the code that you add to the robot
 - Create your robot before the competition
-- submit robot jar file to acm@truman.edu by 12:30 on November 10th
+- submit robot as a jar file

 ### Helpful Links
 - [Robocode CS project][RCP].
 This is from another school, but could help get through some basics.